Mechsoft-Limited/iniswap-document/help/troubleshooting.md

 {% endtab %}

 {% tab title="Reason" %}
-To stop this happening again, **don’t sell your SYRUP.** You still need it to unstake from the “Stake CAKE Earn CAKE” pool.
+To stop this happening again, **don’t sell your SYRUP.** You still need it to unstake from the “Stake INI Earn INI” pool.

 This error has happened because you have sold or transferred SYRUP tokens.
-SYRUP is minted in a 1:1 ratio to CAKE when you stake in the CAKE-CAKE Syrup Pool.
-SYRUP must be burned at a 1:1 ratio to CAKE when calling leaveStaking (unstaking your CAKE from the pool), so if you don't have enough, you can't unstake from the pool.
+SYRUP is minted in a 1:1 ratio to INI when you stake in the INI-INI Syrup Pool.
+SYRUP must be burned at a 1:1 ratio to INI when calling leaveStaking (unstaking your INI from the pool), so if you don't have enough, you can't unstake from the pool.

 {% embed url="https://dashboard.tenderly.co/tx/binance/0x754e18ceea82acac256b49c2b7a81260f7f86dd5e56ee2e3cc1b6ac864c29a8e" %}